CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/02-architecture/05-access-control/07-authorization.md

 @enduml
 ```

-For more information about the authorization policies, refer to [CZERTAINLY Authorization OPA Policies](https://github.com/3KeyCompany/CZERTAINLY-Auth-OPA-Policies).
+For more information about the authorization policies, refer to [CZERTAINLY Auth OPA Policies](https://github.com/3KeyCompany/CZERTAINLY-Auth-OPA-Policies).